Mexico finds rumors, bodies, but not 43 missing students

 Both Encinas and President Andres Manuel López Obrador wore T-shirts at a morning news conference that read, “Ayotzinapa, 5 years, I’m for the Truth.”

-Later, some of the students’ parents were invited to the floor of Congress, where the names of each of the 43 was read out aloud, followed by chants of “Find them alive!”
+Later, some of the students’ parents were invited to the floor of Congress, where the names of the 43 were read aloud, followed by chants of “Find them alive!”

+On Thursday afternoon, the families and supporters marched to Mexico City’s main square.
+What began as a peaceful procession was marred by a small number of hooded vandals who broke windows, painted graffiti on walls and set fires at some businesses along the march’s path.

+The families condemned the destruction, but expressed frustration about the long wait for answers about their children’s disappearance.

 The 43 teachers’ college students were detained by local police in the southern state of Guerrero in September 2014.